Hellmayr's pipit

 Hellmayr's pipit (Anthus hellmayri) is a species of bird in the family Motacillidae.

 It is found in Argentina, Bolivia, Brazil, Chile, Paraguay, Peru, and Uruguay.

 Its natural habitats are temperate grassland, subtropical or tropical high-altitude grassland, and pastureland.

+Taxonomy

+Hellmayr's pipit was described by Ernst Hartert in 1909 who placed it in the genus Anthus.
+The bird is named after Austrian ornithologist, Carl Eduard Hellmayr.
+There are currently three recognized subspecies: